ieee-p21451-1-5/demo-ncap/README.md

 This tutorial continues, assuming you are the super user.
 It makes things easy but is **strongly recommended against** in practical deployment.

-If you are strict with security and resist taking this risk (which is good), here are some tips for you:
+For those who are strict with security and resist taking this risk (which is good), here are some tips:

-- **A lot of** commands need privileges to be run and therefore `sudo` should precede them
+- **A lot of** commands need privileges to be run and therefore `sudo` should precede them.
-- When `sudo`ing, pay attention to the environment, e.g. (and especially) `$PATH`
+- When `sudo`ing, pay attention to the environment, e.g. (and especially) `$PATH` .

 <!--- sudo how to specify PATH? -->